vito-dim/Student-Registry-App-Jenkinsfile/README.md

-ci-cd of Student-Registry-App witch Jenkins
+ci-cd of Student-Registry-App witch Jenkinsfile